 With a network of offices throughout the US commanding a nationwide (and international) practice, DiCello Levitt distinguishes itself as a plaintiff firm with a trial-centric agenda, and one that has taken on a variety of headline-grabbing matters focused on addressing injustices across a spectrum of industries with true “David versus Goliath” aplomb.
 “I wish more [plaintiff] firms were like DiCello,” quips one peer.
 “Just real substantial cases, no weak, frivolous junk, no obvious ‘snowball in hell’ overreach.
 You see a lot of these class actions brought by some plaintiffs – oh

-Lord! – and you roll your eyes and think to yourself, ‘I can’t stand any more of this bullshit, and neither can the profession.’
+Lord! – and you roll your eyes and think to yourself, ‘I can’t stand any more of this, and neither can the profession.’
 But the DiCello people, the ones I’ve seen, seem to have really put in the time to analyze these cases before bringing them, and have a decent level of courtroom chutzpah to back them and see them through.
 And [the firm] seem[s] to be

 growing!”